-In our system students are taught by following the traditional method where the emphasis is on partner work.
-To properly understand Karate, contact is necessary so we make sure that technical understanding and safety are paramount.
+In our system, students are taught by following the traditional method where the emphasis is on partner work.
+To properly understand Karate, contact is necessary; we make sure that technical understanding and safety are paramount.

-In addition to a mentally and physically demanding workout, during each class meditation and Martial Arts philosophy is discussed.
+In addition to a mentally and physically demanding workout, meditation and Martial Arts philosophy is discussed during each class.
 Karate is more than a physical art.
 It is an art aimed at achieving balance and harmony in all aspects of life.

 Training at Ronin Kai Karate is for everyone regardless of age and background.
 We welcome you to come try a free class with us.
 Osu!

-The goal of Ronin Kai Karate is to develop a person with true understanding of Karate.
-In our training students are encouraged to push their physical limits and train harmoniously with one another.
+The goal of Ronin Kai Karate is to develop a person with a true understanding of Karate.
+In our training, students are encouraged to push their physical limits and train harmoniously with one another.